samteplitzky/cv/README.md

   - Served on implementation team for UC Open Access Policy (2015-16)

 - **Reference Assistant** Biosciences and Natural Resources Library _(7/2011-2/2014)_ <br>

+### Agricultural Archives Project, LSCE, Gif-Sur-Yvette, France
+- **Project Researcher** _(9/2009-3/2010)_<br>
+  - Identified historical agricultural records in France.
+  - Performed research at Bibliotheque Nationale de France (BNF) and other agencies.
+  - Created a database of fertilizer use for corn, wheat and other crops for the 20th century.

 ### Stanford University Library, Branner Earth Sciences Library and Map Collections, Stanford, CA